 NKBS strongly believes in encouraging students in all aspects of dance, and in ensuring that they reach their full potential in a safe, enjoyable and caring environment.
-We aim to instill a love of dance in our students, and offer a wide range of classes to provide the complete dance experience.
+We aim to instil a love of dance in our students, and offer a wide range of classes to provide the complete dance experience.

 We have a full vocational programme for students of 11+ who are seriously considering a professional ballet career.
 Participating in this programme is by invitation only.
 Students may audition from the age of 11 and their suitability for our rigorous training programme will be assessed.
 Our vocational students must commit to at least five days a week, although most opt to do the maximum six.
 This equates to a minimum of six hours and up to 10 hours of training per week, including classical training, rehearsals and audition classes.

 Our students were invited to perform with the Bolshoi and Maryinsky ballet companies on the stage of the Royal Opera House in 2014 and 2016.
 Students also attend galas and have the opportunity to meet leading dancers of world-class ballet companies, and participate in a professional-standard end of year performance, featuring dancers from the Royal Ballet and English National Ballet.